 The primary objective of the risk management system is to ensure that risks are identified, measured, monitored, controlled, and reported, while also aligning internal capital requirements with the Bank's risk profile.
 This is achieved through a structured framework of policies, procedures, and limits designed to track, manage, and, when necessary, adjust risk exposure.
-The NurolBank Board of Directors determines and regularly reviews the Bank's risk appetite level, which reflects the degree of risk it is willing to assume to At NurolBank, risk management activities are carried out by the Risk Management Department, which operates independently of executive functions and reports directly to the Board of Directors.
+The NurolBank Board of Directors determines and regularly reviews the Bank's risk appetite level, which reflects the degree of risk it is willing to assume to achieve its strategic objectives.
+This process takes into account the risk capacity of the Bank and its consolidated subsidiaries.

+At NurolBank, risk management activities are carried out by the Risk Management Department, which operates independently of executive functions and reports directly to the Board of Directors.